unmojang/drasl/doc/configuration.md

 - `[RateLimit]`: Rate-limit requests per IP address to limit abuse.
 Only applies to certain web UI routes, not any Yggdrasil routes.
 Requests for skins, capes, and web pages are also unaffected.
 Uses [Echo](https://echo.labstack.com)'s [rate limiter middleware](https://echo.labstack.com/middleware/rate-limiter/).
     - `Enable`: Boolean.
 Default value: `true`.
     - `RequestsPerSecond`: Number of requests per second allowed per IP address.
 Integer.
 Default value: `5`.
+- `[BodyLimit]`: Limit the maximum size of a request body limit abuse.
+The default settings should be fine unless you want to support humongous skins (greater than 1024 × 1024 pixels).
+    - `Enable`: Boolean.
+Default value: `true`.
+    - `SizeLimitKiB`: Maximum size of a request body in kibibytes.
+Integer.
+Default value: `8192`.
 - `LogRequests`: Log each incoming request on stdout.
 Boolean.
 Default value: `true`.
 - `ForwardSkins`: When `true`, if a user doesn't have a skin or cape set, Drasl will try to serve a skin from the fallback API servers.
 Boolean.
 Default value: `true`.
     - Vanilla clients will not accept skins or capes that are not hosted on Mojang's servers.
 If you want to support vanilla clients, enable `ForwardSkins` and configure Mojang as a fallback API server.